baquaz/AppLogger/README.md

 By default, if the variable is missing, the logs are disabled and there is a warning printed in the console.

 # Usage
-To make life easier we should start with defining global type alias.
+To make life easier start with defining global type alias.

 ```swift
 // AppDelegate.swift